‘It’s Gonna Rain’ (‘After a While’)

 Language and music share many components and qualities such as pitch, melody, timbre, rhythm, and timing.
 The American minimalist Steve Reich has endeavoured to make these connections explicit, exploiting the musicality of speech to structure his compositions.
 It’s Gonna Rain (1965) is the earliest and a prime example of this process.
 The work is based upon an extemporary evangelistic sermon spoken by an African-American street preacher, and recorded one evening in Union Square, San Francisco a year earlier.
 In some traditions of so-called ‘black preaching’ music is conspicuously the soul of the language.
 The delivery is characterized by a ‘sing-song’ melodiousness, poetic rhythm and cadence, and breadth of dynamic range, as well as a flare for striking imagery.
 The earnest efforts of the preacher, Brother Walter, were a gift to Reich in all these respects.

 The composition is divided into two sections, each based upon an extract from the sermon.
 In the first section, the preacher proclaims: ‘He begin to warn the people.
 He said: “After a while, it’s gonna rain after a while; for forty days and for forty nights”.
 And the people didn’t believe him.
 And they begin to laugh at him.
 And they begin to mock him.
 And they begin to say: “It ain’t gonna rain!”’
-At one point, the preacher taps either his bible or foot emphatically as he speaks.
+At one point, the preacher taps either his Bible or foot emphatically as he speaks.
 In the background, one can hear the voice of a black woman remonstrating, the hubbub of the listening and passing crowd, as well as the twitter of birds.
-These are the sounds of normality over which he preaches a message about calamity.
+These are the sounds of ambient normality, over which he preaches a message about calamity.

 Reich cuts to the semantic essence of the sermon by editing, repeating, and compressing specific phrases from the text.
 The reorganization is self-evident.
 We can hear it in action.
 However, the outcome of the process, by which two identical recordings of Reich’s collage played on independent tape recorders are transformed as the machines slowly move out of synchronization with each other, is unforeseen (‘unforeheard’).
 It is a spectacular (auricular) exemplification of the principle that a small intent can sometimes lever an enormous change.

 Four phrases are abstracted from the source: ‘it’s gonna rain’, ‘it’s gone’, ‘it’s, and ‘rain’.
 As these samples are looped, superimposed, and played against and out of phase with each other, their syntax and sense gradually surrender to tone and rhythm.
 New and previously unnoticed noises present themselves.
 A polyrhythmic sound, like an anxious, racing heartbeat accompanied by the pitter-patter of raindrops on an umbrella is heard as two phrases that include the preacher’s percussive tapping are overlaid.
-As the samples drift further and further out of phase, one may distinguish the auditory equivalent of a Moiré pattern along with ‘false’ words and phrases (apophenia) not spoken by the preacher, such as ‘hit me’ and ‘hip’.
+As the samples drift further and further out-of-phase, one may distinguish the auditory equivalent of a Moiré pattern along with ‘false’ words and phrases (apophenia) not spoken by the preacher, such as ‘hit me’ and ‘hip’.
 They are fortuitous – a bi-product of the process, but in keeping with the urban parlance of that time and place.
 Progressively, the composition mutates from language to music to noise and, ‘after a while’, to comprehensibility once again.

 In the second section, the preacher displays a rhetorical animation bordering on the ecstatic: ‘They didn’t believe it was gonna rain.
 But glory to God.
 Hallelujah!
 Bless God’s wonderful name this evening.
 I said, this evening.
 After a while, they didn’t believe it was gonna rain.
 But sure enough, it begin to rain.
 Hallelujah!
 They began to knock upon the door.
 But it was too late.
 Hoo!
 The Bible tell me, they knocked upon the door until the skin came off their hands.
 Whoo!
 My Lord!
 My Lord!
 I say, until the skin came off their hand.
 They cried.
 I can just hear their cry now.
 I can hear ’em say: “Oh Noah!
 Would you just open the door?”
 But Noah couldn’t open the door; it had been sealed by the hand of God.’